macocu/GINCO-Genre-Annotation-Guidelines/index.md

 ### How much to check?
 * if the domain is entirely *bad* that will be quickly visible
 * the lower the domain on the list, less needs to be checked – from 20th domain onward, skimming through the first 15 concordances is enough.
-No need to read the whole concordance, just skim through the beginning of it, just enough to be able to say whether the text is machine translation/generated text/in closely related language or not.
+No need to read the whole concordance, just skim through the beginning of it, just enough to be able to say whether the text is machine translation/generated text/closely related language or not.